NatureGeorge/ProBioinformatics/M_Rlanguage/lab_1/README.md

-# The code in this file is to finish some requirements of homework.
+# The code in this file is to finish some requirements of [Lab 1.docx].